davidpet/snippets/cpp/Functional Programming/013 - Ranges (2020) - explanation.md

 Ranges in C++20 provide a new paradigm for data manipulation in the language.
 With a wide array of views and adaptors, developers can express complex data transformations with elegance and efficiency.

-Certainly! `std::views` provides a set of range adaptors that modify and transform ranges in various ways.
+`std::views` provides a set of range adaptors that modify and transform ranges in various ways.
 Here's a list of some essential members of `std::views` you might find useful:

 ---